PingThingsIO/btrdb-python/docs/source/working/stream-view-data.rst

 consumption implied).
 Each of these three methods returns a tuple containing a RawPoint and the data version number.
 The exact timestamp can be obtained from the RawPoint.
-Keep in mind that all of these methods accept a :code:`version` argument so that you can ask for the earliest, latest, or nearest point from a previous version of the stream.
+Keep in mind that all of these methods accept a :code:`version` argument so that you can ask for the :code:`earliest`, :code:`latest`, or :code:`nearest` point from a previous version of the stream.

 .. code-block:: python